apollo

 Directions for Use

-Potassium Chloride will be administered by a healthcare professional; do not self-administer.
+• Potassium Chloride will be administered by the doctor or healthcare professional.

 Potassium Chloride belongs to the group of medicines called electrolyte replacement solutions indicated in the treatment of potassium deficiency when oral treatment is not feasible or dietary measures are inadequate.
 Potassium Chloride contains ‘Potassium chloride’, which works by replenishing the potassium, thereby treating hypokalaemia/potassium deficiency.